-This information will help the Council to determine the development application/planning proposal and to prepare the planning agreement.
+This information will help the Council as to the determinatione of the development application/planning proposal and to prepare the planning agreement.

 2.4 What will Council require to be provided under planning agreements?

 Existing growth levels place strain on existing infrastructure which cannot be met by s94A contributions and Council has identified a range of infrastructure which either requires substantial upgrade or provision.
 The programs identified in Appendix 6 address these infrastructure requirements with respect to the Bondi Junction and Bondi Beach Precinct Areas.